-The successful applicant will be attached to M+ for three to six months in 2018, conducting independent research, preferably on a full-time basis.
-The fellow is encouraged to engage in intellectual exchanges with the museum’s curatorial staff and participate in its programmes.
-While outcomes may vary, the fellowship should at the minimum result in a paper (5,000 words or more) disseminated digitally or in print through M+ and Design Trust’s platforms, as well as a lecture as part of the museum’s public programme.
+The successful applicants will be attached to M+ for three to six months in 2021, conducting independent research, preferably on a full-time basis.
+Fellows are encouraged to engage with the museum’s curatorial staff and participate in M+ programmes.
+The fellowship should result in 1) a paper (5,000 words or more) to be disseminated digitally or in print by M+ and Design Trust, or an equivalent outcome in an alternative format; and 2) a lecture as part of the museum’s public programmes.

-Applications are welcome from individuals of all nationalities whose areas of research are in design, architecture or a related field.
-However, the provision of the fellowship will ultimately depend on the result of the fellow’s ability to obtain a visa for Hong Kong.
+Applications are welcome from individuals of all nationalities whose areas of research are in design, architecture, or a related field.
+The provision of the fellowship, however, depends on whether the fellow can obtain a visa for Hong Kong.

-Applicants should either hold a post-graduate degree in a relevant discipline or an undergraduate degree with minimum three years relevant professional work or academic research experience.
+Applicants should either hold a postgraduate degree in a relevant discipline or an undergraduate degree with a minimum of three years of relevant professional work or academic research experience.
 Proficiency in spoken and written English is also required.

 The following criteria are taken into account when assessing each application: